-It is now apparent that endothelial dysfunction referring mainly to impaired NO-dependent vasodilatation precedes clinical symptoms of cardiovascular disease.
+It is now apparent that endothelial dysfunction referring mainly to impaired NO-dependent vasodilatation precedes clinical symptoms of cardio-vascular disease.
 Besides, endothelial dysfunction is also accompanied with a microscopically visible cell injury as well as disruption of endothelial barrier lining.
-These structural alterations are implicated as important pathogenic factors contributing to vascular disease states since they affect the permeability of endothelium, allow the passage of circulating blood cells, macromolecules and inflammatory fluid from blood stream to the underlying tissues (Vallet 2003).
+These structural alterations are implicated as important pathogenic factors contributing to vascular disease states as they affect the permeability of endothelium, allow the passage of circulating blood cells, macromolecules and inflammatory fluid from blood stream to the underlying tissues (Vallet 2003).

 Hypertension is a major risk factor of cardiovascular diseases associated with endothelial dysfunction.
-Structural alterations of endothelium in vessels observed in hypertensive animals (Kristek et al. 1997, Okruhlicova et al. 2000, 2005, Tribulova et al. 2000) indicated their potential contribution to the development or maintenance of the high blood pressure.
+Structural alterations of endothelium in vessels observed in hypertensive animals (Kristek et al. 1997, Okruhlicová et al. 2000, 2005, Tribulová et al. 2000) indicated their potential contribution to the development or maintenance of the high blood pressure.
 Hypertension is multifactorial disease, in many cases resulting from complex interaction of genetic and social factors.
 The use of chronic psychosocial stress in borderline hypertensive rats (BHR) resulted in the development of hypertension, heart hypertrophy and significant cardiac pathology (Lawler et al. 1981).
 Psychosocial stress is associated with cardiovascular alterations like endothelial dysfunction, inflammation, metabolic and hematological abnormalities, and increased activity of sympathetic nervous system and renin-angiotensin-aldosterone system (McCarty and Gold 1996, Esch et al. 2002).
-In addition, it was demonstrated from our previous study that altered vascular NO synthesis might also be involved in chronic social stress-induced changes in vascular function and blood pressure in adult borderline hypertensive rats (Bernátová and Csizmadiová 2006).
+In addition, it was demonstrated in our previous study that altered vascular NO synthesis